 - It wasn’t too long ago that I had no idea how to cut or remove the insides of an avocado without squishing the insides.
 If you’ve not done it before, it’s WAY easier than you might think (see video below)

-- If the texture of cottage cheese skeves you out, simply put it in a blender and blend for a few seconds until a creamy consistency.
+- If the texture of cottage cheese skeeves you out, simply put it in a blender and blend for a few seconds until a creamy consistency.

-- If the ‘idea’ of cottage cheese skeves you out, then add 1 more avocado and remove the cottage cheese altogether.
+- If the ‘idea’ of cottage cheese skeeves you out, then add 1 more avocado and remove the cottage cheese altogether.
 BUT, if you CAN stomach it I’d recommend trying it with it first!
-It lower the caloric content and carbs while beefing up the portion size without messing with the flavor!
+It lowers the caloric content and carbs while beefing up the portion size without messing with the flavor!

 Slicing Sweet Potatoes with a Mandoline